 The long cables of the Ac signals cause a big problem in the relays which is the interference in the relay.
 The different inferences in the relay due to the long cables lower the switching capability of the relays.

-The diode circuit is used in the relays to overcome the issue of the leakage current and the directional flow in a relay.
+The diode circuit is use in the relays to overcome the issue of the leakage current and the directional flow in a relay.

 The other issue or problem asserted with the relays is the leakage current.
-The leakage current in relays is prevented with the help of the snubber circuits.
+The solution is using snubber circuits to prevent the leakage current in relays.
 The relays are manufactured to withstand the leakage current and the capacitive noise.

 - High Frequency Suppression:

 The RC circuit is use in the relays for the solution of the high frequency suppression and the transient in the relays.
-The interference in the relays is observed with the RC circuit used in the relays design.
+The interference in the relay is observe with the RC circuit use in the relays design.

 - Hysteresis and Switching Points:

-The best switching points are observed in the relays.
-In the relays the hysteresis circuit is used to find the switching point.
+The best switching points are observe in the relays.
+In the relays the hysteresis circuit is use to find the switching point.
 The relays with the optocouplers have the weakest hysteresis.

-A LED is used to indicate the status of the relay.
+A LED helps to indicate the status of the relay.
 The LED used for the indication of the relay is not a proper status indicator as it gives the wrong results in different conditions.
 The 100% status indication is available in the relays.
-The different current hysteresis are used in the manufacturing of the relays.
+The different current hysteresis are use in the manufacturing of the relays.

 - Short Lifetime of Relays:

-The frequency at which the relay is switched and used determines the lifetime of the relay.
-The real load of the relay is used to estimate the lifetime of the electromagnetic relays.
+The frequency at which the relay switched and used determines the lifetime of the relay.
+The real load of the relay is use to estimate the lifetime of the electromagnetic relays.

-The relays which are used in the systems with frequent switching have shorter lifespan as compared to the relays which are used in the systems where switching is not frequent.
-The different parameters of the relays are used to improve the lifetime of the relay.
+The relays used in systems with frequent switching have shorter lifespan as compared to the relays used in systems where switching is not frequent.
+The different parameters of the relays are use to improve the lifetime of the relay.

 The relays differ from each other in the operating form.
 One relay is specific in its operation and it follows it particular operation form.
 Similarly, another relay will follow its own specific operation form.
 The basic operation forms of the relays are: